milos-pujic/cypress-cucumber-e2e-tests/README.md

 To be able to run tests using Sorry Cypress, it must be hosted somewhere.

-Hosting Sorry Cypress on AWS is easiest way to get publicly accessible instance of Sorry Cypress, of course there are other options to host in on Google Cloud Platform, Microsoft Azure, Heroku, Kubernetes or Docker.
+Hosting Sorry Cypress on AWS is the easiest way to get publicly accessible instance of Sorry Cypress, of course there are other options to host in on Google Cloud Platform, Microsoft Azure, Heroku, Kubernetes or Docker.
 More on different implementations can be found in [Sorry Cypress Docs](https://docs.sorry-cypress.dev/).

-Guides on how to setup Sorry-Cypress Hosting:
+Guides on how to set up Sorry-Cypress Hosting:

 - [Publicly on AWS](/docs/sorry-cypress-setup-aws.md)
 - [Locally using Docker Compose](/docs/sorry-cypress-setup-docker-compose.md)